 Straight out of your tent…

-The pretty and picturesque village of Newenden, sitting on the Kent/East Sussex border on the banks of the River Rother, offers a number of attractions to keep you busy during your stay.
-At the Bodiam Boating Station you can enjoy all manner of water-based activities including canoeing, kayaking, paddleboarding etc. Alternatively embark on a relaxing guided boat ride on "The Dannie Lee" to Bodiam Castle and back (or beyond!).
-For the cyclists amongst you, contact Rother Rides, who can take you on an ebike tour of the stunning Romney Marsh countryside.
+Less than 2 miles from SPM, the pretty and picturesque village of Newenden, sitting on the Kent/East Sussex border on the banks of the River Rother, offers a number of attractions to keep you busy during your stay.
+At the Bodiam Boating Station you can enjoy all manner of water-based activities including canoeing, kayaking, paddleboarding etc. Alternatively embark on a relaxing guided boat ride on “The Dannie Lee” to Bodiam Castle and back (or beyond!).

 Once in Newenden make a pit stop at Newenden Nibbles for a reviving hot/cold drink and pastry or breakfast roll.
 Then once you have finished on the water, walking or biking pop into The White Hart for a drink and a delicious bite to eat (try their speciality sourdough pizzas), or Lime Wharf Café (at the Boating Station) offers a mouth-watering food menu with a range of drinks and often hosts live music events in the evenings.
 Despite being the smallest village in Kent, Newenden offers a number of activities and eateries all with very friendly and accommodating hosts.
 Please allow us to book any of these activities for you if you wish, or alternatively visit their websites for more information and contact them directly.